Wall Street Pummels The Western Union Company (WU) After Recent Earnings Report

 WU’s Market Performance

-WU stocks went up by 0.89% for the week, with a monthly jump of 3.27% and a quarterly performance of 14.76%, while its annual performance rate touched 36.96%.
-The volatility ratio for the week stands at 1.56% while the volatility levels for the past 30 days are set at 1.53% for The Western Union Company.
-The simple moving average for the period of the last 20 days is 2.76% for WU stocks with a simple moving average of 14.27% for the last 200 days.
+WU stocks went down by -2.62% for the week, with a monthly jump of 2.03% and a quarterly performance of 13.49%, while its annual performance rate touched 38.55%.
+The volatility ratio for the week stands at 1.53% while the volatility levels for the past 30 days are set at 1.45% for The Western Union Company.
+The simple moving average for the period of the last 20 days is -0.36% for WU stocks with a simple moving average of 11.47% for the last 200 days.

 Analysts’ Opinion of WU